-The Code of Ethics and Business Conduct is applicable to all AVAX employees (irrespective of their place in corporate hierarchy), to the members of the Board of Directors, salaried personnel, subcontractors, associated companies, consultants, mediators, stakeholders, suppliers, outsourcers and any party acting on behalf of the Company.
-Third parties, working for the account of AVAX, are expected to uphold the principles set out in this Code as well as all applicable legislation or contractual term.
+The Code of Ethics and Business Conduct, in cooperation with the Anti-Bribery Management System, is applicable to all AVAX employees (irrespective of their place in corporate hierarchy), to the members of the Board of Directors, salaried personnel, subcontractors, associated companies, consultants, mediators, stakeholders, suppliers, outsourcers and any party acting on behalf of the Company.
+Third parties, working for the account of AVAX, are expected to uphold the principles set out in this Code, in Anti-Bribery Policy as well as all applicable legislation or contractual term.